wongkenny240/ComputerForensics/incident-response-artifacts/recycle-bin.md

 ```

 * D is a fixed character and will always be present.
-*  refers to the volume from which the file was deleted.
+* <DriveLetter> refers to the volume from which the file was deleted.
-*  references a count of the number of deleted files currently tracked by the Recycle Bin.
+* <Index#> references a count of the number of deleted files currently tracked by the Recycle Bin.
 This value increments with each deleted file or folder, and is cleared when the Recycle Bin is emptied and the system rebooted.
-*  matches the original extension of the file.
+* <FileExtension> matches the original extension of the file.

 Each time a new file is added to the Recycle Bin, its associated metadata is stored in a hidden file named \Recycler\\INFO2.
 The INFO2 file tracks the following information for each file currently stored in the Recycle Bin: